Digital Marketing

 4. Entertains them

-Content marketing comes in various forms, each designed to reach and engage specific audiences.
+Content comes in various forms, each designed to reach and engage specific audiences at the right time.
+A robust content marketing funnel will be your guide in this case.
 Here are some common types of content marketing:

 • Blog Posts and articles.
 Also part of blog marketing, it’s about content published on your website, covering a wide range of topics related to your industry, product, or service.